IsmaelKP2/DrupalInstrumentation/README.md

         - SPLUNK_HEC_TOKEN=
         - SPLUNK_REALM=
 ```
-fill the environment value for the splunk-otel-collector
+fill the environment value for the drupal service

 ```
 drupal: